AddisMap/AddisMapME/README.md

 ## Feedback

-Please report bugs and suggestions to [the issue tracker](https://github.com/mapsme/omim/issues), or by mail to bugs@maps.me.
+Please report bugs and suggestions to [the issue tracker](https://github.com/mapsme/omim/issues), or by mail to bugs@me.addismap.com.

 ## Authors and License